rust-lang/reference/src/expressions.md

 A _call expression_ consists of an expression followed by a parenthesized expression-list.
 It invokes a function, providing zero or more input variables.
 If the function eventually returns, then the expression completes.
-The type of the expression that is called must implement one of the `std::ops::Fn`, `std::ops::FnMut` or `std::ops::FnOnce` traits, which differ in whether they take the type by reference, mutable refernece, or take ownership respectively.
+For [non-function types](types.html#function-types), the expression f(...) uses the method on one of the `std::ops::Fn`, `std::ops::FnMut` or `std::ops::FnOnce` traits, which differ in whether they take the type by reference, mutable refernece, or take ownership respectively.
+An automatic borrow will be taken if needed.
+Rust will also automatically dereference `f` as required.
 Some examples of call expressions:

 ```rust
 # fn add(x: i32, y: i32) -> i32 { 0 }